r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # WRITING A MSF POST MODULE (step by step)

-# 1 - Research Stage:
+# 1 - The research stage:
 In this stage (research) i have used online articles from diferent websites<br />
 to store interesting bash commands that can be used in gathering target sys info.